Delivery of documents and copies from ETH Library's holdings

-Orders will not be effected for copies from documents that are located in ETH Library’s holdings and can be placed online via the Knowledge Portal.
+Orders will not be effected for copies from documents that are located in ETH Library's holdings and can be placed online via our website.
 If the holdings are listed in the NEBIS catalogue but by another library, an interlibrary loan needs to be registered.

 The electronic delivery of documents from ETH Library’s holdings is free of charge.
 (The fees appear on your user account but are not billed.)

-We effect orders for copies of up to 100 pages from non-independent documents (incl. journal papers and articles from other collected editions) that can be placed online on the Knowledge Portal without further consultation.
+We effect orders for copies of up to 100 pages from non-independent documents (incl. journal papers and articles from other collected editions) that can be placed online on our website without further consultation.
 For this service, we charge additional processing fees.

 The delivery of documents is free of charge provided that the order is placed via the Alumni Portal (external link).
 (The fees appear on your user account but are not billed.)

 A maximum of three articles or chapters will be copied and delivered from printed works such as journals and books, provided that this volume does not constitute more than a third of the journal or book.